Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Appendix A. Computation of ( ) for Integrable Fields

-For integrable fields $B$, if one wants to use (\ref{V_general}) to compute $V(\Psi)$ for a range of $\Psi$, one can evaluate the integrand at a large enough grid to cover the largest domain (say the largest value of $\Psi$ assuming $\Psi$ increases outwards), and label each evaluation by its value of $\Psi$.
-Then for given value of $\Psi$ it suffices to add up the results for smaller values of $\Psi$.
+{A\arabic{equation}} For an integrable field $B$, if~one wants to use (\ref{V_general}) to compute $V(\Psi)$ for a range of $\Psi$, one can evaluate the integrand at a large enough grid to cover the largest domain (say the largest value of $\Psi$ assuming $\Psi$ increases outwards), and~label each evaluation by its value of $\Psi$.
+Then, for a given value of $\Psi$, it suffices to add up the results for smaller values of $\Psi$.
 This can be done progressively as $\Psi$ increases.

 It might, however, be more efficient (for given accuracy) to compute